 This section includes a listing of open credit accounts and closed accounts.
 It also has account numbers, the date you opened and, if applicable, closed the account, the type of account (like mortgage, revolving credit, or student loan), the monthly payment, your credit limit or loan amount and current balance, any co-signers, and your payment history.

 This section includes the names of companies and individuals who have obtained copies of your credit report, called "inquiries."
 These are the names of creditors and others who have requested a copy of your report during the previous year or two.
-Credit inquiries usually fall into two categories: "soft" and "hard" inquiries.
+Credit inquiries usually fall into "soft" and "hard" inquiries.

 Soft inquiries.
-Soft inquiries show up only on the report that you see, not on the report that creditors get.
+Soft inquiries show up only on the report you see, not the report that creditors get.
 Types of inquiries in this category include creditors that request your credit report for promotional purposes (like the pre-approved credit card applications you get in the mail), current creditors that review your report periodically to check up on you, and notations when you've requested a copy of your own credit report.
 Soft inquiries don't affect your credit score.

 Hard inquiries.
-Hard inquiries appear on the report sent to prospective creditors and employers, and they also appear on the report you get.
+Hard inquiries appear on the report sent to prospective creditors and employers and on the report you get.
 These inquiries consist of creditors who have requested your report after you have applied for credit with them.
 They may remain on your file for up to two years.

-Credit reports don't have information about your race, religious preference, medical history, personal lifestyle, political affiliation, friends, or other information that isn't related to credit.
+Credit reports don't have information about your race, religious preference, medical history, personal lifestyle, political affiliation, friends, or other information unrelated to credit.
 Also, ordinary credit reports don't contain information about your income, investments, or bank accounts.

 In some situations, you're entitled to receive additional free credit reports.
 For example, if you're turned down for credit, your credit limit is reduced, you're offered less favorable credit terms than you requested, you're a victim of identity theft, or you're unemployed and seeking employment.